CSPVAMU/PantherTracksMobile/readme.md

 Change Log
 ----------
+### 2013-06-17 (James)
+* Found the error for yesterday's last bullet, it wasn't a SQL problem it was a type in the database (no surprise there).
+* For tablesorter jQuery plugin to sort by columns as expected the table needs to be recreated each time.
+Removing and apending <tr>'s break the sorting.

 ### 2013-06-16 (James)
 * Added define for PDO connection in `mysql-example.php`.
 Seperate these into a `config.php` file in the future.